 Next, check your brake lights.
 Connect your RV to your tow vehicle and ask someone to check the lights are working.
 Then, check the breakaway system by activating the connection while stationary.

 We highly recommend a brake controller, which is mounted to your tow vehicle (usually your dash) and sends an electric current to the electric brakes in the caravan to make them operate.
-Check out the Redarc Tow-Pro Elite brake controller, an electric brake controller designed to suit most common trailer braking applications.
+Check out the Elecbrakes Brake Controller, an electric brake controller designed to suit most common trailer braking applications.

 12V System or Generator